 God prepared us for this ministry by placing us in biblical churches where we were taught the truth and equipped to pass it on to others.
 Our stewardship is to be faithful to “entrust these things to faithful men who will be able to teach others also.”— 2 Timothy 2:2

 On our way to Madagascar, we plan to attend a highly-rated French language school in Albertville, France to immerse us in French during the one-year program.
+This is a Christian-run program which has trained many missionaries.
+One key benefit to this program is that we will also learn some biblical and theological terminology in French — which will be very useful for future ministry.

 Ministry in Madagascar